Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Problem formulation

 In this section, we discuss the concepts and notation that stand at the basis of data-driven model order reduction.
 We introduce the manifold of solutions of equation \bref{eq:dynamic-parametric-system}

-which is a collection of the solutions for each parameter $\mbf \mu \in \Gamma$ and time $t \in [0, T)$.
-We suppose that it is possible to find a discretized approximation $\mbf u_h(t;\mbf \mu)$ up to arbitrary accuracy by integrating \bref{eq:dynamic-parametric-system} with a suitable method.
-By solving the problem for $M_\mu$ different choices of $\mbf \mu$ we create a discretized manifold
+which is a collection of the values of the solutions for each parameter $\mbf \mu \in \Gamma$ and time $t \in [0, T]$.
+We suppose that it is possible to find a discretized approximation $\mbf u(t^{(n)};\mbf \mu)$ for some times $t^{(n)} \in [0, T]$ up to arbitrary accuracy by integrating \bref{eq:dynamic-parametric-system} with a suitable method.
+By solving the problem for $N_\mu$ different choices of $\mbf \mu$ we create a discretized manifold

-which is a finite set of vectors $\mbf u_h \in \mathbb{R}^{N_u}$ that approximate the solution at a certain discretized point in time $t$ and for a certain choice of parameter $\mbf \mu$.
-This set can be reshaped into a so-called, snapshot matrix $\mbf U \in \mathbb{R}^{N_u \times M}$, where $M = |\mathcal{M}_h|$, by stacking all the column vectors of the discrete manifold.
-Let us stress that the time discretization $\{0 \leq t_1 < ... < t_{M_T} \leq T\}$ may change depending on the value of $\mbf \mu$.
-Indeed, it often happens that $\mbf \mu$ changes the dynamics of the system, and thus a different time discretization is generated by the adaptive procedure.
-For the sake of simplicity, we omit the explicit dependence on $\mbf \mu$ of the time discretization.
+which is a finite set of vectors that approximate the solution at a certain discretized point in time $t^{(n)}$ and for a certain choice of parameter $\mbf \mu^{(j)}$.
+Let us stress that the time discretization $\{0 \leq t_1 < ... < t_{N(\mbf \mu^{(j)})} \leq T\}$ may change depending on the value of $\mbf \mu^{(j)}$, and need not be uniform.
+Indeed, it often happens that $\mbf \mu^{(j)}$ changes the dynamics of the system, and thus a different time discretization is generated by the adaptive procedure.
+For the sake of simplicity, we omit the explicit dependence on $\mbf \mu^{(j)}$ of the time discretization.

-In practice, one might obtain data also from knowing the exact analytical solution of the problem for some specific values of $\mbf \mu$ or from real-world measurements.
-However, it is of utmost importance that the data gathered in the snapshot matrix $\mbf U$ is reliable since it is interpreted as our ``ground truth''.

-Data-driven ROMs aim to leverage the information contained in the discretized solution manifold $\mathcal{M}_h$ to obtain in a fast and reliable way the solution $\mbf u_h(t; \mu)$ for $\mbf \mu \notin \Gamma_h$ or $t \geq T$.
+In practice, one might obtain data also from knowing the exact analytical solution of the problem for some specific values of $\mbf \mu$ and $t$ or from real-world measurements.
+Data-driven ROMs aim to leverage the information contained in the discretized solution manifold $\widetilde{\mathcal{M}}$ to obtain in a fast and reliable way the solution $\mbf u(t^{(n)}; \mbf \mu^{(j)})$ for $\mbf \mu^{(j)}$ or $t^{(n)}$ not in the discrete manifold used for training the model.
 Figure~\ref{fig:maninfold-example} shows a graphical representation of the solution manifold for the Van der Pol oscillator (cf. Section~\ref{sec:van-der-pol}).
 The motivation behind ROMs is that classical time integration methods may become prohibitively expensive either due to the size of $N_u$ or due to stiffness (cf. Section~\ref{sec:stiffness}).